What is LTE Advanced / 4G+?

 What advantages has LTE Advanced?

-LTE Advanced offers decisive advantages for both sides - the customer and the mobile network provider.
+LTE Advanced offers decisive advantages for both sides - customer and mobile provider.

-Although customers will not be able to surf at 1000 Mbit/s right away thanks to this technology - as a rule, however, higher data transfer rates will result everywhere if the rate plan allows a faster speed and if reception is sufficiently good.
+Although customers will not be able to surf at 1000 Mbit/s immediately thanks to this technology, higher data transfer rates are generally possible everywhere if the tariff allows a faster speed and if reception is sufficiently good.

 An increase of 10-20 Mbit/s can be quite realistic.
 In the best case, of course, even more.

-But it's not just speed that is improved - by increasing efficiency in the LTE network, signal delays are also reduced, resulting in a lower ping results.
+But it is not just the speed that is improved - by increasing the efficiency of the LTE network, signal delays are also reduced, resulting in a lower ping results.
 A low ping is especially important for online video telephony or online gaming.

-The performance of conventional LTE networks has also always been heavily dependent on the load.
-In the evenings, speeds were therefore significantly lower because many people were online at the same time.
+The performance of conventional LTE networks has also always been heavily dependent on capacity utilization.
+This meant that speeds were significantly slower in the evening as many people were online at the same time.

-LTE Advanced does not solve this problem completely, but capacities are increased by frequency bundling, which makes the network more stable even at peak times.
+LTE Advanced does not completely solve this problem, but capacity is increased by frequency bundling, which makes the network more stable even at peak times.

 How can I Use LTE Advanced?

-To enjoy LTE Advanced, you need a suitable device with LTE CAT 6 or higher.
+To benefit from LTE Advanced, you need a suitable device with LTE CAT 6 or higher.

 Devices from this LTE version onwards support Advanced.